 8. Mark Taper Foundation Courtyard Pond

 The opportunity to sleep over at museums around the country is becoming increasingly prevalent, and the Skirball’s “Art After Dark” program is one you won’t want to miss.
-Currently, the museum’s sleepovers correlate to Baseman’s The Door is Always Open (open until August 18 and inspired by Baseman’s Jewish family heritage).
-Families are invited to stay overnight and sleep in the Noah’s Ark exhibit, with festivities including after-hours tour, bedtime stories, dinner, and breakfast.
-Advanced registration is required, and the next sleepover is scheduled to run from July 27-28.
+The museum’s sleepovers always draw upon themes of current exhibits, and a great way to spend extra time with some favorite family art.
+Festivities include an after-hours tour, bedtime stories, dinner, and breakfast.
+Advanced registration is required; call the museum at 310-440-4500 to find out when the next sleepover is scheduled.